andjelx/bridgectl/README.md

 python bridgectl_setup.py
 ```
 Note python 3.10 or greater is required.
 Please use the appropriate command to run the setup script, for example instead of "python" you may need to use "python3" or "python3.11".
-The BridgeCTL setup script will create a folder "bridgectl" and unzip the utility into this folder.
+The BridgeCTL setup script will create a folder "bridgectl" and unzip files into this folder.

 ### Requirements
 - Python >= 3.10